selsa-inube/bootcamps/content/backend/go/go-as-todo-test-list-methods.md

 ### Test file

-Create these tests in a test_todo.go file (same directory as todo.go)
+Create these tests in a todo_test.go file (same directory as todo.go)

 ### Tests